GabryDX/MetaJammer/README.md

 - **⚡ Quick Scrub & Share:** A "truly invisible" workflow.
 Share a file to MetaJammer, let it auto-process, and immediately re-open the share sheet with the clean version.
 - **📦 Background Batch Processing:** Reliable processing for 50+ high-resolution files at once using Android WorkManager, complete with system notifications.
 - **📂 Flexible Output:** Save to custom folders via SAF, use standard MediaStore collections, or share directly to other apps.
-- **🖼️ Multi-Format Support:** Full compatibility with modern formats including JPEG, WebP, and HEIF/HEIC.
+- **🖼️ Multi-Format Support:** Full compatibility with modern image formats (JPEG, WebP, HEIF/HEIC) and video containers (MP4, MOV).
+- **🎨 Modern & Accessible UI:** Built with Jetpack Compose and Material 3, featuring Dynamic Color support, a dedicated OLED black mode, and advanced theme scheduling.

 ## Privacy & Security